ShrihariGaikwad/delta_demo/README.md

 # delta
-It is Demo for Git and Github class
+It is Demo for Git and Github class.